Analysis of Unitarity in Conformal Quantum Gravity

-Next, with our BRST symmetry in hand, it will be interesting to attempt to make regularization-independent statements about the renormalizability of quadratic gravity.
-Using the Zinn-Justin equation, which controls the structure of divergent terms \cite{Zinn-Justin1975}, the renormalizability proof basically becomes yet another problem of BRST cohomology.
+Next, with our BRST symmetry in hand, it will be interesting to attempt to make regularization-independent statements about the renormalizability of quadratic gravity \cite{Pottel2020a}.
+Using the Zinn-Justin equation, which controls the structure of divergent terms \cite{Zinn-Justin1975}, a proof of renormalizability becomes yet another problem of BRST cohomology. \\

-Finally, one must always look toward the introduction of matter fields into the action.
-In light of the scale-invariance on the gravitational side, there must at some point occur a spontaneous breaking of scale invariance via a scalar minimally coupled to $R$ that acquires a VEV and generates a Einstein-Hilbert term in the quadratic action \cite{tHooft2011}.
-We should expect that if the theory is unitary before this breaking that it will remain so afterwards, even though the gravitational degrees of freedom necessarily rearrange themselves to include a massive spin-2 state \cite{Alvarez-Gaume2016}.
-At the heart of this process must lie a novel mechanism analogous to the Higgs mechanism in standard gauge theories, the identification of which would constitute a massive leap forward in our understanding of quantum gravity.

-\textbf{Acknowledgments:} We wish to thank Manfred Lindner, Masatoshi Yamada, Andreas Trautner, Jonas Rezacek, and Philipp Saake for many helpful discussions.
+\textbf{Acknowledgments:} We wish to thank Taichiro Kugo, Manfred Lindner, Jonas Rezacek, Philipp Saake, Klaus Sibold, Andreas Trautner, and Masatoshi Yamada for many helpful discussions.
 J. Kubo is partially supported by the Grant-in-Aid for Scientific Research (C) from the Japan Society for Promotion of Science (Grant No.19K03844).